tac-eillA/Constellation/README.md

 To start the app server on localhost:3000 (default but can be changed)

+> In addition, PostgreSQL must already be installed with the database information for your Postgres database in the postgres-config.js file

 # Installation using Docker

 If you want to use Docker to run and test this application, we have included a Dockerfile to do so.

 > Note that you must have docker installed and setup in order to use this so unless you are comfortable with using docker I would simply use the standard node js setup for testing.
 Eventually we will release a better integrated Docker version of this application.

 Once you have Docker installed and setup, run the following line in terminal from the project root: